ADirin/OTP1_LectureMaterial/Week 1/Project Schedule  /sprints_SEP1_SEP2.md

 * Code coverage
 * Version contol

+> *The last lecture on week4 is online session.
+Each team conduct sprint review meeting, create sprint review report, and plan the next sprint tasks and designate developer for each task.
+And finaly update accordingly Trello*

 # Week 5-6 (Sprint 5-6): Implement Server-side for Project 1
 * Set up Spring Boot project for the server-side layer.